Why Do Certain Patterns Repeat in My Life?

 Specific natal aspects produce predictable lifetime patterns.
 A Moon-Saturn aspect often produces recurring emotional withdrawal in close relationships.
 A Venus-Ketu aspect can produce recurring relationship dissolution.
 A Mars-Rahu aspect can produce recurring impulsive risk-taking and its consequences.

-These aspects do not change.
+Natal aspects like these do not change.
 What changes through conscious work is the unconscious response to them, which over time produces different outcomes from the same astrological signal.

 Repeating dashas and the cyclic activation